Introduction

 - Recycle column letters: Each span begins labeling columns at A

-- Significance Levels:
+Significance Levels:

-Restore to Document settings
+Restore to Document Default Settings

-To revert to document settings:
+To revert to the document's current default settings:

 - Click the Restore button

-How to Set the Default Significance Testing
+How to Set the Default Type of Significance Test

 How to Compare Significant Differences Between Columns